CodeWringer/GodotSharpBaseApp/readme.md

 * The 'Roboto' Google font.
 All credit goes to their respective owners.
 Its license is contained in the font's directory.

 ## Prerequisites
-While this project is designed to include all the necessary parts for a running start, it cannot provide _all_ the pieces.
+While this project is designed to include most of the necessary parts for a running start, it cannot provide _all_ the pieces.

 1. Make sure to have read and understood the official Godot tutorial: https://docs.godotengine.org/en/stable/tutorials/scripting/c_sharp/c_sharp_basics.html
 2. This project requires the .NET Framework v4.7.2 to **run**.